phreaknik/coldnoise.net/content/posts/ascii-wave-animation/index.md

 {{< art-wave height="400">}}

+*Disclaimer: this is just a hack and NOT something I would recommend in a production setting.
+There are MUCH better ways of handling animations on websites.
+This was more about having some quick fun with some visualization ideas I had :)*

 ## Simple ASCII Animations

 For this animation, I decided to animate a grid of ASCII characters.
 To do